Google Assistant: Interaction

 This feature of the speech recognition is available in English, among other languages.
 In July 2018, the Google Home version of Assistant gained support for multiple actions triggered by a single vocal shortcut command.

 At the annual I/O developers conference on May 8, 2018, Google's SEO announced the addition of six new voice options for the Google Assistant, one of which being John Legend's.
 This was made possible by WaveNet, a voice synthesizer developed by DeepMind, which significantly reduced the amount of audio samples that a voice actor was required to produce for creating a voice model.
 However, John Legend's Google Assistant cameo voice was discontinued on March 23, 2020.

 In August 2018, Google added bilingual capabilities to the Google Assistant for existing supported languages on devices.
 Recent reports say that it may support multilingual support by setting a third default language on Android Phone.

 Speech-to-Text can recognize commas, question marks, and periods in transcription requests.

-In April 2019, the most popular audio games in the Assistant, Crystal Ball and Lucky Trivia, have had the biggest voice changes in the application's history.
+In April 2019, the most popular audio games in the Assistant, Crystal Ball, and Lucky Trivia, have had the biggest voice changes in the application's history.
 The voice in the assistant has been able to add expression to the games.
-For instance, in the Crystal Ball game, the voice would speak slow and soft during the intro and before the answer is revealed to make the game more exciting and in the Lucky Trivia game, the voice would become excitable like a game show host.
-In the British accent voice of Crystal Ball, the voice would say the word 'probably' in a downwards slide like she's not too sure.
-The games used the text to speech voice which makes the voice more robotic.
+For instance, in the Crystal Ball game, the voice would speak slowly and softly during the intro and before the answer is revealed to make the game more exciting, and in the Lucky Trivia game, the voice would become excitable like a game show host.
+In the British accent voice of Crystal Ball, the voice would say the word 'probably' in a downward slide like she's not too sure.
+The games used the text-to-speech voice which makes the voice more robotic.
 In May 2019 however, it turned out to be a bug in the speech API that caused the games to lose the studio-quality voices.
 These audio games were fixed in May 2019.

 Interpreter Mode

-On December 12, 2019, Google rolled out its interpreter mode for iOS and Android Google Assistant smartphone apps.
-Interpreter mode allows Google Assistant to translate conversations in real time and was previously only available on Google Home smart speakers and displays.
+On December 12, 2019, Google debuted an interpreter mode in Google Assistant smartphone apps for Android and iOS.
+It provides translation of conversations in real-time and was previously only available on Google Home smart speakers and displays.
 Google Assistant won the 2020 Webby Award for Best User Experience in the category: Apps, Mobile & Voice.

-On March 5, 2020, Google rolled out its article-reading feature on Google Assistant that read webpages aloud in 42 different languages.
+On March 5, 2020, Google introduced a feature on Google Assistant that read webpages aloud in 42 languages.

-On October 15, 2020, Google announced a new ‘hum to search' function to allow users to find a song by simply humming, whistling or singing the song.
-According to Google, when a user hums a melody to search, the machine learning models will automatically convert the audio into a number-based sequence, which represents the song's melody.
+On October 15, 2020, Google announced a new 'hum to search' function to find a song by simply humming, whistling, or singing the song.